PNZ-lab/DEPMAP_Scanner/README.md

 ## Purpose 2:
 Sections 5 through 7 contain functions that can be launched in section 8.
-- Section 5: Draw a series boxplot showing each cancer's dependency on a specific gene
+- Section 5: Draw a series of boxplots showing each cancer's dependency on a specific gene
 - Section 6: Scan all genes for the lowest median scores for a specific cancer - then create a plot for the n genes with the lowest median scores
 - Section 7: Scan all genes and identify the ones for which a specific cancer has the lowest median score